ps1312/sistema-ctg/README.md

 ## 🏥 Convex Deployment

-This project is connected to the Convex deployment named [`joyous-chicken-580`](https://dashboard.convex.dev/d/joyous-chicken-580).
+This project is connected to the a Convex deployment named.

 For more information about Convex development and deployment:

 - [Convex Documentation](https://docs.convex.dev/)
 - [Convex Auth Documentation](https://auth.convex.dev/)
 - [Hosting and Deployment Guide](https://docs.convex.dev/production/)